Floydlang/floyd/Docs/Floyd toplevel.md

 The clock's function is unpure.
 The function can call OS-function, block on writes to disk, use sockets etc. Clocks needs to take all runtimes they require as arguments.
 Clock function also gets input token with access rights to systems.

 The runtime can place clocks on different cores and processors or servers.
-You can have several clocks running in parallell, even on separate hardware.
+You can have several clocks running in parallel, even on separate hardware.
 These forms separate clock circuits that are independent of eachother.

 Clocks are inexpensive, you can use 100.000-ands of clocks.
 Clocks typically runs as M x N threads.
 They may be run from the main thread, a thread team or cooperatively.